The Ultimate Guide to the Virtual Assistant Onboarding Process for Insurance Agencies

 Key Components of Virtual Assistant Onboarding

-- Clear Expectations: Define their role, initial tasks, and performance goals.
+- Expectations must be clear: Define their role, tasks at first, and goals.

 Client Onboarding and Long-term Success